boosterconf/boosterweb/content/info/tickets.md

 **Price:** NOK 8500 + MVA

-Our regular ticket for corporate attendees.
+Our regular ticket.
+This is for attendees whose companies or employers are covering the cost of their conference tickets.
 You fund a significant part of our non-profit 100% volunteer driven conference.

 #### Individual Nerd Bird Conference Ticket